fabiolb/fabio/docs/content/contrib/guidelines.md

 weight: 100
 ---

-Your contribution is welcome.
+### Your contribution is welcome!

 To make merging code as seamless as possible we ask for the following:

 * For small changes and bug fixes go ahead, fork the project, make your changes and send a pull request.
+Check out the [Development](/contrib/development/) page for some useful tips.
 * Larger changes should start with a proposal in an issue.
 This should ensure that the requested change is in line with the project and similar work is not already underway.